awsdocs/amazon-emr-management-guide/doc_source/emr-plan-debugging.md

    The debugging option creates an Amazon SQS exchange to publish debugging messages to the Amazon EMR service backend\.
 Charges for publishing messages to the exchange may apply\.
 For more information, see [https://aws.amazon.com/sqs](https://aws.amazon.com/sqs)\.

-1. Proceed with creating the cluster as described in [Plan and Configure Clusters](emr-plan.md)\.
+1. Proceed with creating the cluster as described in [Plan and configure clusters](emr-plan.md)\.

 **To enable the debugging tool using the AWS CLI**